Reading Time: 4 minutes

 Why Testers Need to Provide Insight

-I recommend reading the post on the CrossBrowserTesting blog to understand why it’s so important for testers to start providing insight.
+I recommend reading the previous post to understand why it’s so important for testers to start providing insight.

 How to Practise Providing Insight

 For testers who are used to the confines of test case execution, or are rarely encouraged to use their skills in other ways, the idea of providing insight and finding opportunities to do so might seem alien at first.
 Nevertheless, many skilled testers may already have this ability, and simply need to feel “freed” to do it.

 1. Don’t wait to be asked

 Any good team member should be able to work on their own initiative.
 This is especially important when it comes to providing insight, because all the important components usually aren’t easy to find.
 It takes more digging, different ways of thinking, and exploration to uncover them.
 Don’t wait for someone else to ask you to look into something – be the one to lead the way.

 2. Be aware of your own thoughts, observations and theories